-Choosing Plate Carriers Based on Wear:
+Choosing Plate Carrier Based on Wear:

 In addition, to plate carrier sizing based on shoulder and chest measurements, you should also consider how much weight you intend to carry.
 If you’re looking for a plate carrier as an alternative to body armor, then your best bet is probably going to be something lightweight like:

-Choosing Plate Carriers Based on Fit:
+Choosing Plate Carrier Based on Fit:

-Remember, your body armor isn’t just for show it protects you from bullets, and getting hit by even one can be deadly or lead to serious injury.
-So if you want to be as safe as possible, get a plate carrier that fits properly.
+Remember, your body armor isn’t just for show.
+It protects you from bullets, and getting hit by even one can be deadly or lead to serious injury.
+So if you want to be as safe as possible, get a plate carrier that fits appropriately.

 Finally, don’t forget about accessories when ordering your plate carrier.
-You might need an admin pouch to carry around all of your gear, or maybe you need mag pouches on either side of your plate carrier so you can carry extra magazines.
+You might need an admin pouch to carry around all of your gear, or you may need mag pouches on either side of your plate carrier to carry extra magazines.

 How to Find The Right Size Plate Carrier?

-If you’re looking to find a plate carrier, chances are you want something that is reliable, durable and long-lasting.
-Your plate carrier should not only protect you against different kinds of threats but also be comfortable enough so that it doesn’t get in your way while you’re wearing it.
+If you’re looking for a plate carrier, chances are you want something reliable, durable, and long-lasting.
+Your plate carrier should protect you against different threats but also be comfortable enough to avoid getting in your way while you’re wearing it.

 Here are some helpful tips when finding the right size plate carrier: